aloneguid/config/README.markdown

 Let's go through this code snippet:
 * We have declared `AllSettings` class which will store configuration for oru application.
 All configuration classes must derive from `SettingsContainer`.
 * Two strong-typed configuration options were declared.
-Note they are both `readonly` which is another plus towards code quality.
 * `Option<T>` is a configuration option definition in Config.Net where generic parameter specifies the type.
 There is a limited set of [supported types](doc/SupportedTypes.md) and you can [create your own](doc/CustomParsers.md)
 * `OnConfigure` mehtod implementation specifies that app.config should be used as a configuration store.